vidyagames998/vidyagames998.github.io/eldenring/index.md

 ### Maliketh
 Before the boss room buff flame grant me strength and golden vow, then unequip the seal and two hand the halberd.
 Unequiping the seal makes your mimic fight more instead of sitting there.
 Head in, summon mimic immediately then run to the pillar to the left and heal.
 This is a good place to hide from Maliketh's attacks and get his focus on your mimic.
 This should put Maliketh between you and the summon, try and keep it that way.
 As he fights your mimic, jump and r2 then run away.
 In Phase 2 immediately run to the back left behind the pillar.
 Time when to attack and use R2s and jump R2s as he fights your mimic.
 The pillar is your friend.
 This is a relatively tough boss fight.
 The blasphemous claw can help in phase 2 if you choose to venture off and finish the long [Rykard questline](https://www.youtube.com/watch?v=v0JWm3o59qs) and fight bernhal to get it.
 Maliketh is also weak to rot breath in phase 1.

 If you are struggling consider grinding levels to 130-150.
-You can also skip to the end and you will see how you should build your character if you respec to a greatsword with lion claw.
+You can also skip to the end and you will see how you should more optimally build your character if you respec to a greatsword with lion claw.

 ### Gideon
 After Maliketh you land in the ash covered capital city.
 Just run forward and to the right a bit to take the elevator up to Gideon.
 Buff Flame grant me strength and golden vow, summon mimic, charged R2's and quick R1's to kill.
 Very easy fight.
 Then head up the tree and keep going forward to Godfrey.